serodriguez68/grpc-cheatsheet/README.md

 message classes can be located inside the `./build` folder.

 Some things to note:
-- The package strucutre inside the `/build` directory follows the `package` and `java_package` directives in the proto files.
+- The package structure inside the `/build` directory follows the `package` and `java_package` directives in the proto files.
 - `EmployeeServiceGrpc` is a generated file that contains both the client and the server stubs to be used.